 - There is less risk of downtime because developers do not have to redeploy the entire application when making an update to a service.

-- A small service codebase makes it easier for a developer to troubleshoot a problem (MTTD) with faster time to recovery (MTTR).
+- A small service codebase simplifies troubleshooting, speeding up mean time to detect a problem (MTTD) and mean time to recovery (MTTR).